hetyug04/Syllabee/README.md

 ## Future Improvements

-*   **Add a comprehensive test suite:** Implement unit and integration tests to ensure code quality and reliability.
 *   **Proactive Notifications:** Automatically send reminders for upcoming due dates and exams.
 *   **Web Interface:** Create a web-based dashboard for managing syllabi and viewing course information.
 *   **Support for More File Types:** Add support for `.docx` and other common document formats.